 Most traditional Viennese balls provide ball gifts to the ladies, either when entering or leaving the event.
 While in the 19th century these were beautifully decorated cards to register dances promised to different admirers, they come in various shapes today: from silver spoons and fashion jewellery to confectionery.

-‘Damenwahl’ defines a period during the ball where the ladies are allowed to approach gentlemen for a dance.
+Simply put, ‘Damenwahl’ defines a period during the ball where the ladies are allowed to approach gentlemen for a dance.
 Single ladies: the Rudolfina Redoute is the only Vienna ball where ladies can choose their partners throughout the evening.
 The Concordia Ball runs a ‘Herreninsel’ (‘gentlemen’s island’) equipped with experienced male dancers who are ready to dance.
 This makes approaching a stranger for a dance less daunting.

 At midnight, the master of ceremony announces the quadrille, an old French dance which is performed by hundreds of dancers together.
 The orchestras usually play Johann Strauss‘ famous ‘Fledermaus Quadrille’ from his operetta ‘Die Fledermaus’ (The Bat).
-This is the most fun part of the ball and allows you to mingle with the crowd.
+Definitely, this is the most fun part of the ball and allows you to mingle with the crowd.
 Don’t worry if you have never danced it.
 The master of ceremony announces each step.
 If your German is not up to speed, just imitate your neighbour.

 Food And Drink